 Serbian dishes with meat are widely known for their strong, good taste and quality, with the most popular preparation being roasting.
 Roast pork or lamb is an unavoidable dish at Serbian weddings and celebrations.
 As a sign of love, Serbians often push the most beautiful pieces of meat (without fat or veins) onto the plate of children and loved ones.
 It's usually eaten with horseradish and cabbage salad and dipped in salt.

-Some roast pork or lamb with a little bit salad and beer or wine are enough to help you have a good time talking and drinking with friends.
+Some roast pork or lamb with a little bit of salad and beer or wine are enough to help you have a good time talking and drinking with friends.

 Speaking of Serbian cheeses, we can't help but dedicate this section to quality Serbian dairy products, which are most often ordered in restaurants as appetizers.